 Two core shareholders - the province of Lower Austria (4.2 million shares) and the city of Vienna (4.2 million shares) - hold 40% of the company's shares in a syndicate.
 The syndication agreement was concluded in 1999 and has remained unchanged since that time.
 It calls for the joint exercise of voting rights on the syndicated shares at the annual general meeting.
 Any amendments to the syndication agreement, the dissolution of the syndicate and resolutions to admit a new partner to the syndicate require unanimous approval.
-The syndication agreement provides for reciprocal rights of purchase if one party intends to sell its syndicated shares to a buyer outside the syndicate (third party) through a legal transaction in exchange for return compensation.
+The syndicated shares to a buyer outside the syndicate (third party) through a legal transaction in exchange for return compensation.
 This reciprocal right of purchase does not apply if the syndicated shares are transferred to a holding company in which the transferring syndicate partner owns at least a majority stake.
 The company is not aware of any other limitations on voting rights or the transfer of shares.